vinvillager/github-chapter-2-sandbox/README.md

 # Road to Devops and Startup Founder to get bought by FANG

-Heftige dingen dit, manifestation
+*06-10-2024*
+ 🐒🐒🐒🐒

+fun im not a swiftie